Hakomi Mindful Somatic Psychotherapy

 The very basics of Hakomi

 Hakomi works with neurology and biology to create sustainable change: research shows detectable changes in brain structures and function after 8 weeks of regular mindfulness practise.
-Hakomi Mindful Somatic Psychotherapy has been a leader in mindful somatics in New Zealand for over 30 years.
+Placing the body at the centre of the process, Hakomi has been a leader in mindful somatics in New Zealand for over 30 years.

 Where can I find out more about Hakomi?